ChanceMagno/Full-Stack-exercise/README.md

  1. Fork this repo
  2. Do great stuff
   - Communicate, ask questions, etc.
+  - Ensure both the frontend and backend portions are completed
  3. Submit a PR with a brief writeup of what you did

 ## Functional Requirements